 The FSA team designed 17 questions to provide internal validity, and discussion prompts were outlined to support consistency across the discussions.
-The focus groups were designed for 1 hour, but several groups wanted to share more and spoke for 1 % to 2 hours.
+The focus groups were designed for 1 hour, but several groups wanted to share more and spoke for 1 1⁄2 to 2 hours.
 Traditional foods, including smoked salmon, native nut and berry trail mix, and other snacks, were provided at each focus group.

-traditional food of the
+Camas is an important traditional food of the Nisqually People

-Nisqually People